The ocean chose me for a reason…

 My Review: Moana is like a mesmerizing adventurous trip.
 One with amazing places to explore and fine background music to add all the drama.

 It has a very simple story, limited characters, but they keep you engaged throughout.
-Not to mention the Disney Animation up keeps its standard.
-The waves, the ocean, the bluest sky and the stars reflecting sea, produce best effects on our eyes.
+Not to mention the Disney Animation up keeps its standards.
+The waves, the ocean, the bluest sky and the star reflecting sea, produce best effects on our eyes.